Frank Whittle: After the war

 In 1946, Whittle accepted a post as Technical Advisor on Engine Design and Production to Controller of Supplies (Air); was made a Commander of the US Legion of Merit; and was appointed a Companion of the Order of the Bath in 1947.
 During May 1948 Whittle received an ex-gratia award of £100,000 from the Royal Commission on Awards to Inventors in recognition of his work on the jet engine, and two months later he was made a Knight Commander of the Order of the British Empire.
+In comparison by the end of 1947 as well as having reimbursed jet engine development costs of £12 million the British government had purchased an estimated £8.5 million worth of jet engines from de Havilland and Rolls-Royce.
+In the 1945-46 period foreign governments had purchased approximately £1 million of jet engines from de Havilland and Rolls-Royce and in 1947 £6 million.
+As a result by the end of 1947 the British Treasury was receiving £300,000 a year in commissions from the 5% that they received from de Havilland and Rolls-Royce on their overseas sales of jet engines in exchange for allowing them use of the Whittle’s patents that they had obtained after taking over Power Jets.

 During a lecture tour in the US, Whittle again broke down and retired from the RAF on medical grounds on 26 August 1948, leaving with the rank of air commodore.
 He joined BOAC as a technical advisor on aircraft gas turbines and travelled extensively over the next few years, viewing jet engine developments in the United States, Canada, Africa, Asia and the Middle East.
 He left BOAC in 1952 and spent the next year working on a biography, Jet: The Story of a Pioneer.
 He was awarded the Royal Society of Arts' Albert Medal that year.